-As a shareholder, we have responsibility for effective stewardship of all companies or entities in which we invest, whether directly or indirectly.
-We take the responsibilities of this role seriously, and we believe success for our climate ambition can be supported by effective stewardship and governance oversight.
+As a shareholder, we have the responsibility for effective stewardship of all companies or entities in which we invest, whether directly or indirectly.
+We take the responsibilities of this role seriously, and we believe that effective stewardship is key to the success for our climate ambition.
+As well as engaging with our investee companies it is important that we engage on systemic risks, including climate change, with policymakers, regulators and standard setters to help create a stable environment to enhance long-term investment returns. -can be supported by effective stewardship and governance oversight.